How Rubber Bands Are Made: The Complete 8-Step Manufacturing Process

 Over several hours, the harvested latex coagulates inside the collection cup, forming a solid mass called a cup lump.
 Plantation workers collect these cup lumps every few days and transport them to a processing facility.

+At Maruey Rubber, cup lump natural rubber band production is built on sourcing exclusively from trusted Thai plantations.
 Cup lumps are the primary raw material in rubber band manufacturing.
 They contain the natural rubber polymer alongside water, proteins, and organic compounds.
-The quality of the cup lumps directly determines the quality of the finished rubber band, which is why reputable manufacturers — like Maruey Rubber — source exclusively from trusted Thai plantations.
+The quality of the cup lumps directly determines the quality of the finished rubber band, which is why raw material standards are kept exceptionally high.

 Step 3 - Compound Preparation